ashkan-abbasi66/OCTseg-Zeiss/Readme.md

 # Citation and Acknowledgement

 If you find this repository helpful, please consider **starring it** or **citing our work**.
 This repository was developed in the context of my work supervised by Prof. [Hiroshi Ishikawa](https://scholar.google.com/citations?user=Yl6u5eYAAAAJ&hl=en) at Oregon Health & Science University (OHSU).
-The data obtained form Prof. Joel S. Schuman's courtesy.
+The images were provided through the courtesy of Prof. [Joel S. Schuman](https://scholar.google.com/citations?user=t8-I3gQAAAAJ&hl=en).

 # References